trealla-prolog/trealla-OLDv1/README.md

 A compact, efficient Prolog interpreter with
 [ISO compliant](https://infradig.github.io/trealla/) aspirations.

-	Integers are 64-bit (optionally 32 or 128-bit)
-	Integer overflow detection
-	Rationals are a native type
+	Integers are 64-bit, with promotion to unbounded Rationals are a native type
 	Reals are double
 	Atoms are UTF-8 of unlimited length